 Holding the camera as steady as possible is the most important thing while shooting.
 The only real solution to the blurry image is the use of the tripod.

-Well, tripod may not be available to everybody at all the time.
+Well, a tripod may not be available to everybody at all the time.
 But you will always have bipod with yourself i.e. your body.
-Using your hands, arms and legs in proper way will help you keeping your camera sturdy.
+Using your hands, arms and legs in the proper way will help you keep your camera sturdy.

-Followings are some of the tips for holding camera in proper ways:
+Followings are some of the tips for holding a camera in proper ways:

 1. Use both hands

-Using your both hands to hold the camera is recommended to enhance the stability.
+Using both hands to hold the camera is recommended to enhance stability.
 Sometimes it can be more appealing to shoot one-handed but two hands will add to the stillness of the camera.

 2. Holding camera body and lens

 Use your right hand to grip the body while left hand should be placed under the lens or around the lens.
-Most cameras these days have the grip on the right hand making a bit difficult for the left handed users.
-Your fore finger must rest lightly above the shutter release button, curling your rest of the three fingers around the body and thumb at the back of the body.
+Most cameras these days have a grip on the right hand making a bit difficult for the left-handed users.
+Your forefinger must rest lightly above the shutter release button, curling your rest of the three fingers around the body and thumb at the back of the body.
 Don’t keep your left hand anywhere besides under/around the lens.
 This way you can turn the dial for zooming and alongside you are providing more stability to the camera.

 3. Use Viewfinder instead of LCD/Live Preview

-We like things in the bigger screen thus most of the people take pictures using LCD screen or the live preview.
-Camera becomes more unstable while using LCD because your face goes back or the arms go out.
-Using viewfinder to frame your images will bring camera close to your body which will add more stability.
+We like things on the bigger screen thus most of the people take pictures using LCD screen or the live preview.
+The camera becomes more unstable while using LCD because your face goes back or the arms go out.
+Using the viewfinder to frame your images will bring the camera close to your body which will add more stability.
 Most of the professionals choose viewfinder, so why not follow their lead??

 4. Stand straight and tuck the arms

 Keep your body posture straight in case you are taking pictures standing upright.
-Slouching may cause imbalance in stability.
-Try to keep your legs apart in comfortable way but stable stance.
+Slouching may cause imbalance and instability.
+Try to keep your legs apart in a comfortable way but a stable stance.
 Tuck your elbows as close to your torso as possible, this prevents your arms from swaying and your left hand under the lens will be more supportive.
 These positions will provide better stability and better shots.